 Pertussis is endemic worldwide, even in areas with high vaccination rates.
-From 2004 through 2010, the annual number of reported pertussis cases in the United States ranged from approximately 8,000 to >27,000.
+In recent years, pertussis has resurged in a number of countries with successful vaccination programs, including the United States.
+In 2012, >48,000 cases of pertussis were reported nationally, the largest number in the United States since 1955.
 Disease rates are highest among young children in countries where vaccination coverage is low, which is primarily in the developing world.
 In developed countries, the incidence of pertussis is highest among infants too young to be vaccinated.

 Immunity from childhood vaccination and natural disease wanes with time; therefore, adolescents and adults who have not received a tetanus-diphtheria-pertussis (Tdap) booster vaccination can become infected or reinfected.
 US travelers are not at increased risk for disease specifically because of international travel, but they are at risk if they come in close contact with infected people.
-Infants too young to be protected by a complete vaccination series are at highest risk for severe pertussis that requires hospitalization.
+Infants too young to be protected by a complete vaccination series are at highest risk for severe illness and death from pertussis.

 In classic disease, mild upper respiratory tract symptoms begin 7–10 days (range, 6–21 days) after exposure, followed by a cough that becomes paroxysmal.
 Coughing paroxysms can vary in frequency and are often followed by vomiting.
 Fever is absent or minimal.
 The clinical case definition for pertussis includes cough for ≥2 weeks with paroxysms, whoop, or posttussive vomiting.